weygoldt/gridtools/README.md

     -  [ ] animation suite that gets a dataset and start and stop time to animate a full dataset
 - [ ] Build training data generation pipeline for faster RCNN
 - [ ] Test the hybrid grid when data is available
+- [ ] Port the chirp annotation gui from the cnn-chirpdetector to gridtools and rewrite input data handling
+- [ ] Make spectrogram decibel transorm cutoff dynamic for an optimal signal to noise ratio for each 10s window
+- [ ] Concerning bounding boxes: Work well for short chirps.
+I have the impression that either long chirps or chirps with a high curtosis result in too large boxes.
+I estimate the box width with the standard deviation, maybe a high curtosis results in a large standard deviation.
+But this does not explain why heigth is a problem as well.
+The kurtosis could also scale down the amplitude a bit ...
+- [ ] The frequency bbox padding needs to be a sum, not a factor, that is basically the freq bin multiplied by a factor to tune it: amp + (freq_bin * factor)

 ## Project log